Joshrizika/wingwatch/README.md

 Uploads spot data to the database.

-## Running the App
+## Using the App

-TO BE IMPLEMENTED AFTER APP CREATION
+Visit https://www.wingwatch.net to use the app.

 ## Contributing